lemieux-lab/BamQuery/docs/source/command.rst

 **-\-var**
 ----------
-A variant alignment refers to an alignment where the mapped MCS may deviate from the reference genome sequence by a maximum of 4 nucleotides. |br|
+A variant alignment refers to an alignment where the mapped MCS may deviate from the reference genome sequence by a maximum of 3 nucleotides (1 amino acid). |br|
 In these cases, single nucleotide variants are taken into account even though they are not included in the selected dbSNP.

 .. note::